Information and resources to help you live a balanced life.

 Students can always come to Wellness Resources looking for answers to questions or resources related to staying active and fit, nutrition, anxiety and depression, mindfulness, sexual health, drug and alcohol use, or sexual violence and assault prevention.

-Looking to best support a friend or loved one as our community heals following last
+Looking to best support a friend or loved one as our community continues to heal following

-week's events?
-Our friends at CAPS have prepared a framework for supporting peers
+last semester's events?
+Our friends at CAPS have prepared a framework for supporting

 Supporting others after a crisis